Kitten Care and Fact Sheet

 Freshly cooked chicken, turkey, or rabbit makes a nice change.
 A little tinned tuna is OK as a treat but not good to give it too often as it will upset the vitamin balance in the kitten’s diet.
 Occasionally I give scrambled egg and a little bit of cheese.
 Do not forget the vitamin and mineral supplements with cooked food.

-I am now (November 2014) changing my cats’ diet to raw food and has the right balance of ingredients that they need.
-I have learned a lot over the past few years about what cats really need to eat and a lot of the tinned and all dried food in pet shops just isn’t good for cats in general.
-In saying that, I am still in the reading and learning process of researching what food is not only acceptable…. but what will totally supply their needs.
+I have been feeding my cats and kittens on a complete raw diet since 2014 and it’s been the best thing I’ve done for them.
+It has the right balance of ingredients that they need.
+I have learned a lot over the past few years about what cats really need to eat and a lot of the tinned and all dried food in pet shops just isn’t that good for cats in general.
+I believe in feeding food that is not only acceptable but is the best for them.
 I have a few links here to websites you might find interesting.

 There’s a lot of reading there and a lot of you just might not be that interested but I feel I am doing my ‘bit’ to help a lot of the cats and kittens out there have a better life.
 If just a few people take the time and care to feed their cats the right diet, you will see great results in just a couple or three weeks.
 If you do read any of these websites you will realise what you should or should not be giving your cat.